What is the Language Spoken in Thailand?

 Northern Thai is spoken in the northern region of Thailand.
 This Malay dialect is less formal than Central Thai and has a more relaxed tone.
 Northern Thai has many loanwords from the Lao language and has a unique sound.

 Isan Thai is spoken in the northeastern region of Thailand.
 This dialect is similar to Lao and has many loanwords from that language.
-Isan Thai is a more casual dialect and is often used in informal situations.
+Isan Thai is a more casual dialect often used in informal situations.

 Other Languages Spoken In Thailand Besides Thai